 Data scientists build a foundation for graduate studies through an undergraduate degree in a quantitative field and a high GPA:

 - A degree in quantitative fields like computer science, engineering, and statistics

 - Specific classes such as statistics, linear algebra, quantitative methods, and programming languages

 Relevant Work Experience

 Data science graduate programs also look for relevant and extensive work experience.
-After finishing an undergraduate degree, a prospective data scientist would typically work in a technical field for at least five years, accompanied by strong letters of recommendation.
-The technical work needs to cover specific applications of technical knowledge, such as programming languages, database administration, general data analysis, data mining, etc.
+After finishing an undergraduate degree, a prospective data scientist would typically work in a technical field for a handful of years, hopefully garnering some strong letters of recommendation along the way.
+The technical work needs to cover specific applications of technical knowledge, such as programming languages, database administration, and general data analysis.

 A few examples of positions with local employers that would provide relevant work experience include:

 - IBM in Rocket Center, West Virginia, as a database administrator

 - The State of West Virginia as a Programmer Analyst